Suprokas2004midde/Weather_Application/README.md

 ## 🚀 Features

-- 🔍 Search weather by city name
+- 🔍 Search the weather by city name
 - 🗓️ Displays current date and day
 - 🌡️ Shows temperature, weather condition, humidity, wind speed, and "feels like" temperature
 - 🌤️ Dynamically changes weather icons based on current weather
+- 🌅 Shows future forecast data of the next 4 days....
 - 📱 Responsive design for all devices
 - 🛠️ Error handling for invalid city searches